MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.fr-FR/Skype/SfbServer/plan-your-deployment/video-interop-server.md

 - Cisco SX20

 > [!NOTE]
->  Cisco software release TC7.0.0 or above is required on these systems for integration with Skype for Business Server to work as expected.
+>  Cisco software release TC7.0.0 or above is required on these systems for integration with Skype Entreprise Server to work as expected.

 ## <a name="sip-trunks"></a>Trunks SIP